 No compliance shortcut

-Folium can build compliance-aware quality gates and evidence packets, but final regulated review belongs with the customer, counsel, and approved stakeholders.
+Folium can build compliance-aware quality checks and review files, but final regulated review belongs with the customer, counsel, and approved stakeholders.

-The public proof is designed to start a serious conversation, not bypass customer diligence.
+The public review guide is designed to start a serious conversation, not bypass customer diligence.

-The next stage should be gated, not guessed.
+The next stage should be decided from records, not guessed.

-Folium's public proof becomes valuable when it leads into a clear path: scope, sandbox, review, pilot, launch, operations.
-Each step should have an owner and a decision gate.
+Folium's public review material becomes valuable when it leads into a clear path: scope, sandbox, review, pilot, launch, operations.
+Each step should have an owner and a decision point.

 |---|---|---|